Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/enum-const.md

 # TS Enumeration Constants

-Generates static TypeScript constants for all enumerations, their items and properties declared in the Xomega model.
+Generates static TypeScript constants for all enumerations, their items, and properties declared in the Xomega model.

-This allows using the generated constants in the code to refer to specific items, properties and enumerations, which provides compile-time validation of the code in cases when any of those get renamed or deleted.
+This allows using the generated constants in the code to refer to specific items, properties, and enumerations, which provides compile-time validation of the code in cases when any of those get renamed or deleted.

 ##  Generator inputs

-For each static enumeration that is declared in the model using `enum` element, or dynamic enumeration that is defined by a `xfk:enum-cache` config element of a `read enum` operation, the generator will create a static TypeScript class, which will contain a constant `EnumName` with the enumeration name, and classes `Attributes` and `Parameters` with constants for the names of enumeration properties and input parameters, which will be nested inside a module for its enumeration to provide a namespace.
+For each static enumeration that is declared in the model using `enum` element, or dynamic enumeration that is defined by an `xfk:enum-cache` config element of a `read enum` operation, the generator will create a static TypeScript class, which will contain a constant `EnumName` with the enumeration name, and classes `Attributes` and `Parameters` with constants for the names of enumeration properties and input parameters, which will be nested inside a module for its enumeration to provide a namespace.

-For static enumerations the generated enumeration class will also contain string constants for enumeration items, which will be assigned to the item value.
-If enumeration inherits from another enumeration, the list of items will be merged with the base enumeration.
+For static enumerations, the generated enumeration class will also contain string constants for enumeration items, which will be assigned to the item value.
+If an enumeration inherits from another enumeration, the list of items will be merged with the base enumeration.

 ### Properties of static enumerations

 Each enumeration allows declaring a list of additional properties that can be specified for each item on top of the standard name and value.

-They are typically used to filter the list of items, or group them by certain properties.
+They are typically used to filter the list of items or group them by certain properties.
 When stored in a lookup cache, the values for each item's properties are stored as additional named attributes on each record, so the generator creates constants for each property name to use in the code.

 The following example illustrates how a `person type` enumeration has a single-value property `internal` declared, which defaults to `false`, and is set to `true` for the `Sales person` and `Employee` items.